whowechina/voltex_pico/README.md

 * 6x **M2\*(8mm-10mm) screws** for fixing wing bases to the wing cover.
 * 12x **M3\*(4mm-5mm) screws** for fixing the PCB to the base parts.
 * 10x **M3\*(8mm-10mm) screws** for fixing the base, wing base, support and the panel.
-* 2x 6700zz (10x15x4mm) bearings for the knobs
+* 2x 6700zz (10x15x4mm) bearings for the knobs.
 * 2x round magnets, 5mm diameter, 1.5mm or 2mm tall, MUST be radially/diametrically magnetized (N-S poles on the curved side).
-* Some good tape (such as acetate tape or high-temp teflon tape) to fix the magnets in place.
+* Some thin tape (such as acetate tape or high-temp teflon tape) to fix the magnets in place.
 * Some 10mm diameter silicone anti-slip pads for the bottom.
 * Some 1mm thick soft felt sheet for damping the knobs.

 #### Steps
 1. We'll start with the bearings.
+They should be inserted into wing parts.
+Fix them using bearing fixers and M2\*6mm screws.
    <img src="doc/assemble_bearings.jpg" width="60%">

 2. Cut a ring from the soft felt sheet to dampen the knob.
 If you feel this is too difficult, you can apply some layers of felt between the knob and the sensor PCB, it works too.
    <img src="doc/felt_damping.jpg" width="60%">

-3. Fix the knob to the bearing with the magnet set and the M2.5 screws (screws are long enough to reinforce the knob shaft).
+3. Fix the knob to the bearing with the magnet set and the M2.5 screws (long screws help reinforce the knob shaft).
 Then put the magnet into the center seat.
 If you have some thin tape, apply it as a seal so magnet won't fall out.
    <img src="doc/assemble_knob.jpg" width="45%"> <img src="doc/magnet_seal.jpg" width="45%">

 4. Put the main PCB into the base part, and sensor PCBs into the wing base parts.
 Use M3\*(4mm-5mm) screws to fix the PCB to the base parts.